core-skills/03-zero-to-data-science/README.md

 - Building a data culture in your enterprise: https://datatherapy.org/2017/12/06/building-a-data-culture/ - there's also a bunch of other good articles from this group at MIT Media Lab in a similar vein

-There's a bunch of interesting articles floating around about the resources industry e.g.: https://www.forbes.com/sites/bernardmarr/2018/09/07/the-4th-industrial-revolution-how-mining-companies-are-using-ai-machine-learning-and-robots/#20d32924497e - take a look at how companies are using data science as part of a broader automation push.
+- There's a bunch of interesting articles floating around about data science in the resources industry specifically - for example: https://www.forbes.com/sites/bernardmarr/2018/09/07/the-4th-industrial-revolution-how-mining-companies-are-using-ai-machine-learning-and-robots/#20d32924497e - take a look at how companies are using data science as part of a broader automation push.

 We will be talking a bit about building momentum when delivering data science projects - here are a few links about this: